acikgozb/tcp-ip-journey/1-ping/README.md

 Lets talk about DNS a little bit.
 DNS is a **L7 (Application Layer) Service** that allows us to find the IP address of a requested resource.
 Based on the implementation, it can leverage both of the **L4 (Transport layer) protocols TCP/UDP** and it's **well-defined port number is 53**.

+---

+PS: Please note that DNS is not only used for name resolution - it's just one of the features.

+---

 So now we know that to resolve `google.com`, we need to send a DNS query to a DNS server via TCP/UDP by specifically using the port 53.
 But which DNS server should we send the query?